iheanyi/bandcamp-dl/README.rst

 -----------

 bandcamp-dl is a small command-line app to download audio from BandCamp.com.
-It requires the Python interpreter, version 3.4+ and is not platform specific.
+It requires the Python interpreter, version 3.4 (or higher) and is not platform specific.
 It is released to the public domain, which means you can modify it, redistribute it or use it how ever you like.